partykit/partypoll/README.md

 ## Learn more

 Read our [step-by-step tutorial on PartyKit Docs](https://docs.partykit.io/tutorials/add-partykit-to-a-nextjs-app/), including instructions to deploy your application to PartyKit and Vercel.
+You can also follow [a video tutorial](https://youtu.be/SVD372XDFQQ?feature=shared)